burceavlad93/Dictionary/README.md

-# Dictionary
-You can add words in dictionary and you can search for a specific word in dictionary.
+You can add words in dictionary and you can search for a specific word in dictionary